flux-eco/shell-executor/README.md

 # flux-eco/shell-executor

-This component support executing shell commands.
+Component for executing shell commands.
 In the future, thanks to swoole, co/routine it will also support parallelisation.

 ## Contributing :purple_heart: